-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 7 years, 1 month ago.
+- This topic has 3 replies, 3 voices, and was last updated 9 years ago by Anonymous.

 My brother and I share a condo together and both of our names are on the deed.
 Next year I plan on moving.
 I know that we will have to refinance the loan to remove my name from the deed.
 Do I get any proceeds from the refinancing in order to purchase another home?
 Or will equity need to be taken out?
 Is this process treated the same as when a couple divorces and one moves out?